top of page

 What happens to body fat when you exercise?

 Your muscles first utilize stored glycogen for energy.
-After about 30 to 60 minutes of aerobic exercise, your body starts utilizing mainly fat stores depending on the intensity of the activity.
+After about 30-60 minutes of aerobic exercise, your body starts utilizing mainly fat stores depending on the intensity of the activity.
 If you are exercising moderately, this takes about an hour.
-Building your muscle mass will raise your basal metabolic rate, and the amount of energy your body uses at rest.
+Building your muscle mass will raise your basal metabolic rate and the amount of energy your body uses at rest.

 This leads us to the most interesting theory about how most of our fat leaves our body.

-Lead author of the paper Ruben Meerman, a physicist, first became interested in the biochemistry of weight loss when he dropped 33 pounds (15 kg).
-However, when he asked his doctors where this weight went, he was surprised by the fact no one could tell him.
+The lead author of the paper, physicist Ruben Meerman, first became interested in the biochemistry of weight loss when he dropped 33 pounds (15 kg).
+However, when he asked his doctors where this weight went, he was surprised by the fact that no one could tell him.

 But, as a physicist, Meerman knew that this would violate the law of conservation of mass.
 This law states that in a closed or isolated system, matter cannot be created or destroyed.
 It can change forms but is conserved.
 This law also helped scientists understand that substances did not disappear as result of a reaction (as they may appear to do), rather they transform into another substance of equal mass.

-Meerman stated that "You can only breathe so many times a day; on a day of rest, you breathe around 12 times a minute so 17,280 times you'll breathe in a day and each one takes 10 milligrams of carbon with it, roughly."
+Meerman stated, “You can only breathe so many times a day; on a day of rest, you breathe around 12 times a minute so 17,280 times you’ll breathe in a day and each one takes 10 milligrams of carbon with it, roughly.”

 References